cassini1010/documentations/docs/logging.md

 `logging.basicConfig` is used to log the messages in a file given in `filename` keyword argument.

-`level=logging.DEBUG` logs all the messgaes given.
+`level=logging.DEBUG` logs all the messages given.

 ```shell
 example.log